Infineon/mtb-example-ota-mqtt/README.md

     ![](images/publishing_the_new_image.png)

     **Figure 7.
 Image download**

     ![](images/downloading_new_image.png)

-11. After the image upgrade is completed successfully, MCUboot lets the CM4/CM7 core run the new image from the primary slot.
-Observe that the user LED is now blinking at a 100-millisecond interval and The UART terminal displays the message as shown in **Figure 8**.
+12. After the image upgrade is completed successfully, MCUboot lets the CM4/CM7 core run the new image from the primary slot.
+Observe that the user LED is now blinking at a 100-millisecond interval and the UART terminal displays the message as shown in **Figure 8**.

     **Figure 8.
 Updated to new image**

     ![](images/updated_to_new_image.png)

-12. To test the revert feature of MCUboot, send a bad image as **v1.2.0** OTA update.
+13. To test the revert feature of MCUboot, send a bad image as **v1.2.0** OTA update.
 The bad image used in this example is an infinite loop.
 The watchdog timer will reset the bad image and upon reboot, MCUboot will revert the primary image back to **v1.1.0** good image.
 Edit *\<OTA_MQTT>/Makefile* and add `TEST_REVERT` to the `Defines` variable as shown:

       ```
       DEFINES+=TEST_REVERT